The ip access-list command options and arguments

 To activate an ACL, use the following commands.

-The following commands activate the SecureDevelopment ACL to the FastEthernet 0/1 interface in the outward direction.
+The following commands activate the SecureDevelopment ACL on the FastEthernet 0/1 interface in the outward direction.

 Verifying ACLs